 Implementation of Section 224 of the Act; Amendment of the Commission's Rules and Policies Governing Pole Attachments for NextG Networks, Inc.

-Represent distributed antenna system (DAS) provider submitting comments in rulemaking regarding FCC policies and rules governing utility pole attachment rates, terms and conditions, leading to landmark 2011 order by FCC establishing pole attachment rules.
+Represented distributed antenna system (DAS) provider submitting comments in rulemaking regarding FCC policies and rules governing utility pole attachment rates, and terms and conditions, leading to landmark 2011 order by FCC establishing pole attachment rules.
 WC Docket No. 07-245 (2011)

 Dianet Communications v.
 City of New York et al.